openai/gym/README.md

 #gym-gazebo

-Extending the OpenAI Gym for robotics: a toolkit for reinforcement learning using ROS and Gazebo.
-Visit [erlerobot/gym](http://erlerobotics.com/docs/Simulation/Gym/) for more information and videos.
+Extending the OpenAI Gym for robotics: a toolkit for reinforcement learning using ROS and Gazebo.__ Visit [erlerobotics/gym](http://erlerobotics.com/docs/Simulation/Gym/) for more information and videos.

 The following are some of the available gazebo environments for the [Turtlebot]([Soccer environment]), one of the currently supported robots:

 ### GazeboCircuit2TurtlebotLidar-v0

 A simple circuit with straight tracks and 90 degree turns.
+Highly discretized LIDAR readings are used to train the Turtlebot.
 Scripts implementing **Q-learning** and **Sarsa** can be found in the _examples_ folder.

 ### GazeboCircuit2TurtlebotLidarNn-v0

 A simple circuit with straight tracks and 90 degree turns.
+A LIDAR is used to train the Turtlebot.
 Scripts implementing **DQN** can be found in the _examples_ folder.

 ### GazeboCircuit2cTurtlebotCameraNnEnv-v0

 A simple circuit with straight tracks and 90 degree turns with high contrast colors between the floor and the walls.
-Scripts implementing **DQN using CNN** can be found in the _examples_ folder.
+A camera is used to train the Turtlebot.
+Scripts implementing **DQN** using **CNN** can be found in the _examples_ folder.

 # Installation